NoRoSo/IntellEco-Translate/README.md

 # How to Use
 ### Getting Carbon Aware SDK Setup
-Firstly, you must setup the <a href="https://github.com/Green-Software-Foundation/carbon-aware-sdk">Carbon Aware SDK</a>.
-Use this link
-to set it up!
+Firstly, you must setup the <a href="https://github.com/Green-Software-Foundation/carbon-aware-sdk">Carbon Aware SDK</a> WebAPI.
+Use this link to set it up!

-### Using Gradio.io
+### Using Gradio.io & Translation.py
 The code utilizes <a href="https://gradio.app/docs/">Gradio</a> in order to host the AI models on Azure Cloud.
 Click on the link to become familiar with the tools!
-Also in
+Gradio was utilized in ```translation.py```.
+Once the program is executed, it will generate a link that you will use in ```api.py```.

 ### Preparing api.py
 The python libraries used in api.py were: